Outline of educational aims

+The following outline is provided as an overview of and topical guide to education aims:

 Educational aim is a goal of the educational experience or process.
 This page lists the generic educational aims which one might encounter in educational theory, research or practice, including new concepts in published literature.
 The discussion and study of educational aims are usually found in philosophy of education, educational theories, and through practical policy making.